January 27, 2023

 We hope this information has given you some fresh tips and ideas for visiting someone living with dementia.
 Quality connections are essential for the person living with the disease, as well as yourself.
 If your visit still doesn’t go well, don’t beat yourself up.
 Every day is a new day.
 Be patient and you will figure out what works best.
 Giving your time to someone living with dementia is the best gift possible.

-Carriage Court Senior Living in Hilliard, Ohio offers assisted living and memory care with a variety of services and a range of floor plan options.
-Amenities include restaurant dining, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
-Located in a quiet neighborhood just off Main Street and Scioto Darby Road with convenient access to major shopping centers, Heritage Golf Club, and Highway 70 and Highway 270.
+Carriage Court Senior Living in Hilliard, OH offers independent senior apartments, assisted living, and memory care with a variety of services and a range of floor plan options.
+Amenities include restaurant dining, 24-hour bistro, concierge service, housekeeping, events and entertainment, personal care, transportation services, and more.
+Centrally located near Dublin Methodist Hospital with convenient access to major shopping centers, including Heritage Golf Club, The Market at Hilliard, Ten Pin Bowling, Crooked Can Brewery & Center Street Market , and the Hilliard Family Aquatic Center.